27 Domain Name System Part 3 – Dynamic DNS

 - Add the forward lookup information

-- Add KEA’s default logging information if it is not already there.
-We will keep the default values for everything.
+Figure 22 – DDNS reverse lookup information - Add KEA’s default logging information if it is not already there as the last step.
+We are keeping the default values for everything

-- Modify permissions of file so KEA can access
+- Modify permissions of the file so KEA can access it

 > sudo chown _kea:root kea-dhcp-ddns.conf”